codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application

 Configure the Hybrid GitOps Runtime as an Argo Application as the final step in the installation process.
-By doing so, you can view the Runtime components, easily monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.
+By doing so, you can view the individual Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.

+>**NOTE**:
+You cannot configure the Runtime as an Argo Application if you have not configured Git credentials for the Runtime, as described in the previous step.

 1. Click **Configure as Argo Application**.
 Codefresh takes care of the configuration for you.
 1. Continue with [Step 7: (Optional) Create a Git Source](#step-7-optional-create-a-git-source).

->If you don't configure it as an Argo Application, the Sync Status column will show "N/A" and remind you to configure it.

 ### Step 7: (Optional) Create a Git Source